octoblu/meshblu/readme.md

 MQTT Broker
 -----------

 MQTT is an optional SkyNet protocol.
-If you would like to run our MQTT broker with your private SkyNet cloud, open another console tab and run:
+If you would like to run our MQTT broker with your private Meshblu cloud, open another console tab and run:

 ```bash
 $ node mqtt-server.js